fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

-1. we are assigning to `n1` to indicate that the relevant node is associated with the unique ID `1` (each node is assigned a unique ID when it is created).
+1. we are assigning to `n1` to indicate that the relevant node is associated with the unique ID `1` (each node is assigned a unique ID when it is created using the `engine/atomic` package).

 2. `graph.placeholder` is the node type constructor.